What You Did Not Know About Fears

 - Difficulty swallowing

-Typical physical responses to rational fears that are due to the perception of loss of control include: an increased heart rate, shortness of breath, trembling and the muscles tense up as blood is shunted to the long muscles to prepare the body for a fight or to run.
+Physical responses to rational fears are often due to the perception of loss of control include: an increased heart rate, shortness of breath, trembling and the muscles tense up as blood is shunted to the long muscles to prepare the body for a fight or to run.
 The “fight or flight” stress mechanism kicks in and our focus narrows to the perceived threat.